 How to raise a puppy you can live with, by Clarice Rutherford

 When Pigs Fly!
 Training Success with Impossible Dogs, by Jane Killion, founder/creator of Puppy Culture.
-This book picks up where we left off with the Puppy Culture protocols we used with our puppies and isn't just for "impossible" dogs!
-However that being said, those who are intending to develop your Drent for field work please disregard pages 80-84 her ball & tug games run contrary to your aim.
+This book picks up where we left off with the Puppy Culture protocols, we used with our puppies and isn't just for "impossible" dogs!
+However, those who are intending to develop your Drent for field work please disregard pages 80-84 her ball & tug games run contrary to your aim.